blaqdreep/bash-script/README.md

 Users are added to specified groups using sudo usermod, ensuring they have appropriate access permissions.

 Step 5: Logging
-All actions are logged to /var/log/user_management.log for audit purposes, including group creation, user creation, password setting, and group assignments.
+All actions are logged to /var/log/user_management.log for audit purposes, including group creation, user creation and password setting.

 Step 6: Secure Password Storage
 Passwords are stored securely in /var/secure/user_passwords.txt, accessible only to the file owner (root), ensuring sensitive information remains protected.

+you can find the bash script for the automation in https://github.com/blaqdreep/bash-script.git

 Conclusion
 Automating user and group management using this script enhances system administration efficiency and ensures consistent user access across environments.
 By adhering to best practices in logging and security, administrators can maintain robust system integrity.

 Learn More
-To learn more about opportunities like the HNG Internship program and related resources for enhancing your skills in system administration, visit: https://hng.tech/internship
+To learn more about opportunities like the HNG Internship program and related resources for enhancing your skills, visit: https://hng.tech/internship